Severe Thunderstorm Warning issued for District of Columbia by NWS - NewsBreak

 Severe Thunderstorm Warning issued for District of Columbia by NWS

-Effective: 2021-08-09 18:23:00 EDT Expires: 2021-08-09 19:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Large hail and damaging winds and continuous cloud to ground lightning is occurring with these storms.
+Effective: 2021-08-09 18:35:00 EDT Expires: 2021-08-09 19:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Continuous cloud to ground lightning is occurring with these storms.
 Move indoors immediately.
 Lightning is one of nature`s leading killers.
 Remember, if you can hear thunder, you are close enough to be struck by lightning.
-Target Area: District of Columbia The National Weather Service in Sterling Virginia has issued a * Severe Thunderstorm Warning for The east central District of Columbia Northern Prince Georges County in central Maryland * Until 715 PM EDT. * At 623 PM EDT, severe thunderstorms were located along a line extending from near Crofton to Langley Park, moving southeast at 10 mph.
+Torrential rainfall is occurring with these storms, and may lead to flash flooding.
+Do not drive your vehicle through flooded roadways.
+Target Area: District of Columbia A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 715 PM EDT FOR THE EAST CENTRAL DISTRICT OF COLUMBIA AND NORTHEASTERN PRINCE GEORGES COUNTIES At 635 PM EDT, severe thunderstorms were located along a line extending from near Crofton to Hyattsville, moving southeast at 10 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Damaging winds will cause some trees and large branches to fall.
 This could injure those outdoors, as well as damage homes and vehicles.
 Roadways may become blocked by downed trees.
 Localized power outages are possible.
-Unsecured light objects may become projectiles. * Locations impacted include Bowie, College Park, Greenbelt, Langley Park, Beltsville, Largo, Coral Hills, Bladensburg, University of Maryland, Fedex Field, Landover, Hyattsville, Takoma Park, East Riverdale, Adelphi, Kettering, New Carrollton, Walker Mill, Mitchellville and Lake Arbor.
+Unsecured light objects may become projectiles.
+Locations impacted include Bowie, College Park, Greenbelt, Largo, Coral Hills, Bladensburg, Fedex Field, Landover, Hyattsville, East Riverdale, Adelphi, Kettering, New Carrollton, Walker Mill, Mitchellville, Lake Arbor, Riverdale Park, Cheverly, Seat Pleasant and Woodmore.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0